Cologne Stadtbahn: Low-floor NF12/NF6

 In 2020, a contract for 62 new 60 m long NF12s and 2 half as long NF6s was given to Alstom and Kiepe Electric, including options for up to 11 additional NF12s and 25 additional NF6s.
 Delivery and testing of 2 long and 2 short trains is planned to start in July 2024, with passenger service starting a year later.
 The new trains are supposed to completely replace the 124 existing K4000 LRVs.

 The trains feature many new things previously not seen in the system.
 Currently all trains are composed of two 30 m units, resulting in wasted space and a safety hazard where the trains are coupled together, while the new NF12's will fully use the whole length of the trains and feature a fifth set of doors in the middle.
 The trains will also be equipped with a collision warning system that can detect objects up to 80 m in front of the train, issuing a warning to the driver depending on the speed of the train.
 The trains will feature more efficient air conditioning than previous ones, better passenger information screens and sensors that enable preventive maintenance.

 For the first time in the system's history, in 2021 a design mockup was constructed at tram museum Thielenbruch used to get feedback on accessibility and the layout of the driver's cab.
-In 2022, another mockup was put on public display at the museum, but was criticized, because ramps inside the vehicle were to steep to comfortably climb in a wheelchair.
+In 2022, another mockup was put on public display at the museum, but was criticized, because the trains feature a 5 cm "step" followed by a 6% steep ramp at the doors which is to steep to comfortably climb in a wheelchair.
+According to the KVB the situation on the actual trains will be better than on the mockup as the gap in between platform and train was larger than in normal operation.
+The internal layout of the trains can't be changed retroactively and the option of ordering new trains was discarded as well, as the trains do adhere to accessibility standards.
+Other measures to increase accessibility like a strap at the door, additional training for the train drivers or electric ramps are in discussion.